- Library Overview

 Lord Baltimore Research Fellowships

 Between six and twelve Lord Baltimore Fellowships will be awarded.
 These fellowships are non-stipendiary.
-Fellows will be provided with office space, access to computers with Internet connections, office supplies, expanded access to the library and museum, and a free parking permit.
+Fellows will be provided with office space, access to computers with Internet connections, office supplies, expanded access to the library, and a free parking permit.

 Patricia Dockman Anderson, Ph.D.